 Having anxiety can also make it difficult to take even a single step towards relief because the options seem overwhelming.
 Have you ever considered acupuncture for your anxiety?
-We will talk about some of the common causes of anxiety, and review some studies on acupuncture for anxiety.
+We will talk about some of the common causes of anxiety and review some studies on acupuncture for anxiety.

-Does it come from the outside?
+Does anxiety come from the outside?

 Anxiety can naturally come as a response to the environment.
-Sometimes our brains get trained into a state of being stressed all the time; sometimes this is called “sympathetic dominance.”
+Sometimes, our brains get trained into a state of being stressed all the time; sometimes this is called “sympathetic dominance.”
 This can occur when you feel overwhelmed or overworked for a period of time.
 When your stress centers are in overdrive, the following symptoms can be typical:

 Shoulder & neck tightness